mollyklecompte/strom/docs/docs/dstream.md

   - Set when a new DStream is created and incremented when the dstream is updated
   - type: int
 - stream_token
-  - internally generated UUID to identify this DStream.
+  - Internally generated UUID to identify this DStream.
 Created when a new DStream is initialized
   - type: python UUID
 - sources
-  - list of data sources.
+  - List of data sources.
 Currently unused.
 - storage_rules:
   - Rules for when the DStream data is stored.
   - See stream_rules.py for expected format